Josperdo/League-Warden/README.md

-Discord bot intended to either ban friends from our server if they play too much League of Legends and or prompts the bot to post an "@everyone" message to be posted stating how many hours a player has playedover the course of a specified interval (or when the command is called to do so).
-Ideally it would compare the time played to some hilarious equalialet or conversion of time that is randomized everytime this message is posted.
+Discord bot intended to either ban friends from our server if they play too much League of Legends.